winstonhenke/Salesforce/Packaging.md

     - A separate Dev Org needs to be created as the Packaging Org (this is where the namespace is created and registered)
     - So should this Packaging Org be a persisted Org?
 I.e not a disposable one that can be deleted after making a new version.
     - Is it common to use a single Packaging Org for multiple packages?
 Or is one-to-one more common?
+    - My Packaging Org I'm using for testing says
+      - > Your organization is configured to contain **one managed package** and an unlimited number of unmanaged packages.
+Only managed packages can be upgraded.
+      - Is this because I'm using a free version?
+Do paid version allow more than one?

 ---